-(HTS): The process for rapidly assessing the activity of samples from a combinatorial library or other compound collection, usually done by running parallel assays in plates of 96 or more wells.
-A screening rate of 100.000 assays per day is termed ultrahighthroughput screening.

-HTS is an extremely broad topic, encompassing enzymes, organelles, cells, various tissues, whole organs, and even whole animal testing, via cassette dosing.
-This section briefly discusses only a part of the role of HTS in drug discovery, with emphasis on a few recent developments.
+- The process for rapidly assessing the activity of samples from a combinatorial library or other compound collection, usually done by running parallel assays in plates of 96 or more wells. - A screening rate of 100.000 assays per day is termed ultrahigh-throughput screening. - HTS is an extremely broad topic, encompassing enzymes, organelles, cells, various tissues, whole organs, and even whole animal testing, via cassette dosing.

-Successful HTS programs integrate(یدمج، یوحد) several activities, including:

-- Target identification (genomics and molecular boilogy groups). - 2.
+- Successful HTS programs integrate(یدمج, یوحد) several activities, including: - 1.
+Target identification (genomics and molecular boilogy groups). - 2.
 Reagent preparation (protein expression and Purification groups). - 3.
 Compound management (تعامل) (information management group). - 4.
 Assay development (biologist and pharmacologist). - 5.
 High-throughput library screening (biologists and chemists).
-Formerly, these activities were handled separately, and multiple handoffs of samples were involved.

-It is becoming more common to integrate the activities and share expertise.
+Formerly, these activities were handled separately, and multiple handoffs of samples were involved. - It is becoming more common to integrate the activities and share expertise.
 This increases efficiency of the screening process.

-Another route to increasing efficiency is a move to higher-density screening platforms (خطط ، برامج).

-The standard layout for HTS has been a 96-well micro titer plate (12 x 8).
+- Another route to increasing efficiency is a move to higherdensity screening platforms (خطط , برامج). - The standard layout for HTS has been a 96-well micro titer plate (12 x 8).
 Denser formats, up to 1,536 wells per plate, are increasingly being used.
-This requires advances in liquid handling, precision of detection, and laboratory automation.

-One of the first activities in developing a HTS assay is selecting the target.
+This requires advances in liquid handling, precision of detection, and laboratory automation. - One of the first activities in developing a HTS assay is selecting the target.
 About 500 targets are currently being used by drug companies.
-Of these:

-- 1. Cell membrane receptors, mostly G-protein-coupled receptors make up the largest group (about 45% of the total).

-- 2. Enzymes make up the next largest group (28%).

-- 3. Hormones (11%).

-- 4. Unknowns (7%).

-- 5. Ion channels (5%).

-- 6. Nuclear receptors (2%).

-- 7. DNA (2%).
+Of these: - 1.
+Cell membrane receptors, mostly G-protein-coupled receptors make up the largest group (about 45% of the total). - 2.
+Enzymes make up the next largest group (28%). - 3.
+Hormones (11%). - 4.
+Unknowns (7%). - 5.
+Ion channels (5%). - 6.
+Nuclear receptors (2%). - 7.
+DNA (2%).

-It is expected that the annotation (حاشية) of the human genome will add additional targets.
-Although the rate of this addition is not known.

-In fact, much HTS involves screening compounds that are part of the corporate storehouse of compounds synthesized in the past, or they may be a library purchased from a vendor(بائع).
-Such libraries usually consist of microtiter plates containing frozen or dried samples of compound-perhaps only micrograms per well.

-The size of such libraries may range from a few thousand compounds to nearly a million.

-The cost of completely screening such a library against just a single assay may amount to over \$300,000, so such large scale screens are conducted rather infrequently, compared with routine day-to-day screens.
-It has been estimated that one must screen at least 120,000 "quality" compounds (i.e., diverse drug-like structures) to discover a single-lead series for a therapeutically sound target.
+- It is expected that the annotation (حاشية) of the human genome will add additional targets.
+Although the rate of this addition is not known. - In fact, much HTS involves screening compounds that are part of the corporate storehouse of compounds synthesized in the past, or they may be a library purchased from a vendor(بائع).
+Such libraries usually consist of microtiter plates containing frozen or dried samples of compound-perhaps only micrograms per well. - The size of such libraries may range from a few thousand compounds to nearly a million. - The cost of completely screening such a library against just a single assay may amount to over \$300,000, so such large scale screens are conducted rather infrequently, compared with routine day-to-day screens.

-As discussed above in the section on pooling strategies, one can reduce the screening effort by pooling groups of structures and running assays on mixtures of compounds.
+one can reduce the screening effort by pooling groups of structures and running assays on mixtures of compounds.
 This also led to:

-- 1. Conserves reagents and biological material.

-- 2. Have smaller storage requirements.

-- 3. Requires fewer personnel.

-There are potential problems with pooling:

-- 1. A number of factors limit the number of different compounds we can test in a given well, including ionization, reactivity, and solubility. - Compounds can enter a screening program in a nonrandom order, such that a given assay plate may have compounds that are highly similar structurally.
-This may give rise to falsepositive hits.
+- 1. Conserves reagents and biological material. - 2.
+Have smaller storage requirements. - 3.
+Requires fewer personnel. - There are potential problems with pooling: - A number of factors limit the number of different compounds we can test in a given well, including ionization, reactivity, and solubility. - 2.
+Compounds can enter a screening program in a nonrandom order, such that a given assay plate may have compounds that are highly similar structurally.
+This may give rise to false-positive hits.
 False-negative hits are less likely to arise from pooling. - 3.
-The use of replicates- compounds from the same series- in a given assay.
+The use of replicates- compounds from the same series-in a given assay.